kedacore/keda-docs/content/docs/2.13/operate/events.md

 ## CloudEvent Support (Experimental)

-### CloudEventSource Resource
+### Subscribing to CloudEvents with our CloudEventSource CRD

-`CloudEventSource` resource now can be created in KEDA for emitting events to user's custom CloudEvent sink.
-Event will be emitted to both Kubernetes Events and CloudEvents Destination if CloudEventSource resource is created.
-This specification describes the `CloudEventSource` Custom Resource definition:
+`CloudEventSource` allows you to subscribe to one or more events in KEDA and let it emit them to user's event sink and use payloads that are compliant with the [CloudEvent specification](https://cloudevents.io/).

 Here is a the schema of the `CloudEventSource` CRD: